Post-doctoral Fellow in the School of Nursing

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

-The University only accepts online application for the above post.
+The University only accepts online applications for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start on August 26, 2022 and continue until September 30, 2022, or until the post is filled, whichever is earlier.
+Review of applications will start as soon as possible and continue until February 28, 2023 or until the post is filled, whichever is earlier.